Share this:

 Later Life

-Upon his retirement, Young was promoted, becoming the first African American to reach the rank of colonel in the U.S. Army, and placed on the unlimited retired list allowing him to continue to serve in some capacity during the war.
+Upon retirement, Young was promoted, becoming the first African American to reach the rank of colonel in the U.S. Army, and placed on the unlimited retired list.

 Legacy